Spring 2008 UMKC Conservatory Dance Concert

 UMKC Master Class with Robert Battle - 20-24 Oct 2008

-Note: as of spring 2011 Robert Battle is to take over as Artistic Director of Alvin Ailey from the retiring Judith Jamison.
+Note: as of spring 2011 Robert Battle took over as Artistic Director of Alvin Ailey from the retiring Judith Jamison.

 Master Class with Donald McKayle - August 2006